Feed-dev/lightRag-library-assistants/README.md

-# LightRAG PDF Library Assistant
+# LightRAG PDF Library Indexer

 A Python-based conversational AI system that uses LightRAG to process, index, and query PDF document libraries.